Library Awards for Research Excellence

 - An indication that you meet the eligibility requirement

-It also serves as the permission form that allows Mount Royal University and the Library to use your scholarly project and application materials to promote the Award in subsequent years and include your picture in such promotion.
+It also serves as the permission form that allows Mount Royal University and the Library to use your scholarly project and application materials to promote the awards in subsequent years and include your picture in such promotion.

-Instructor Support Form
+Online Instructor Support Form